 - Object or ORB middleware enables software components or objects to communicate and interact with a program -- such as containers -- across distributed systems.

-- Remote Procedure Call (RPC) middleware provides a protocol that allows a program to request a service from another program located on another computer or network.
+- Remote Procedure Call (RPC) middleware provides a protocol that enables a program to request a service from another program located on a separate computer or network.